CampagneLaboratory/variationanalysis/SOMATIC-TUTORIAL.md

 release-dlvariation_1.1.1/bin/train-somatic.sh 4g \
     -t set_train.sbi -v set_val.sbi --max-epochs 10 \
     --net-architecture org.campagnelab.dl.somatic.learning.architecture.graphs.SixDenseLayersNarrower2WithFrequencyAndBase \
-    --feature-mapper org.campagnelab.dl.somatic.mappers.FeatureMapperV25
+    --feature-mapper org.campagnelab.dl.somatic.mappers.FeatureMapperV25 \
+     --mini-batch-size 512 --learning-rate 5.0
 ```
-This command generates the trained the model in ./models/[timestamp], where timestamp is a numeric value.
+This command generates the trained model in ./models/[timestamp], where timestamp is a numeric value.
 When the command terminates, take a look a at the content of the model directory,
 as well as the model-conditions.txt file written to the current directory.